 The members of the Council are responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards, the GSF Act, GSF Regulation and Treasurer's Directions.
-The members of the Council's responsibility also includes such internal control as the members of the Council determine is necessary to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The members of the Council's responsibility also includes such internal control as the members determines is necessary to enable the preparation and fair presentation of the financial statements that free from material misstatement, whether due to fraud or error.